pantheon-systems/documentation/source/content/guides/drush/03-drush-commands.md

 <Alert title="Warning" type="danger">

 **Do not use Drush to update Drupal core on Pantheon**.
 Pantheon uses Pressflow and includes some additional functionality; Drush assumes that a site is using vanilla Drupal and erroneously overwrites Pressflow.
-For more details, see [Core Updates](/core-updates).
+Refer to [Core Updates](/core-updates) for more information.

 </Alert>